A day in the life of an in-house lawyer

 ‘I get into work and log on to our legal spend management system.
 Immediately, I’m sent an alert that we’ve just been served with an employment discrimination lawsuit.
 Everything is there, ready to review, including all service documentation and calendared deadlines.
 I quickly conduct research to find similar cases and compare objective results, such as the duration, expenses and outcomes of past cases.

-If you are registered and logged in to the site, click on the link below to read the rest of the Thomson Reuters briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the Thomson Reuters briefing.

 Briefings from Thomson Reuters